-We then built a fully customisable roles and permissions system, enabling certain users/user groups to be afforded permissions for building controls on a granular level.
+We then built a fully customisable roles and permissions system, enabling certain users and user groups to be afforded permissions for building controls on a granular level.

-Each tenant is granted localised control over temperature, luminaire brightness and access control on its floor(s).
-Furthermore, real-time energy readings can be viewed via an intuitive app interface, containing tips for reducing energy waste and visual indicators as to what could be powered by the energy expended by each floor.
+Each tenant is now granted localised control over temperature, luminaire brightness and access control on its floor(s).
+Furthermore, real-time energy readings can be viewed via an intuitive app interface, containing tips for reducing energy waste and visual indicators as to what can be powered by the energy expended by each floor.

 Part of the daily routine

-Users can also take advantage of full integration with the Amazon Alexa, with helpdesk requests serving as just one of the features that can be voice controlled.
-Tenants can register for events, check energy meters and book visitors through the 160 Old Street Alexa skill.
+A user-friendly Helpdesk & Support module makes reporting issues a straightforward experience.
+Tickets are automatically sent to the relevant department, simplifying the process markedly.
+Users can also take advantage of full voice-control integration via Amazon Alexa, with helpdesk requests serving as just one of the features that can be voice-controlled.
+Tenants can register for events, check energy meters and book visitors through the 160 Old Street Alexa skill too.

-- 60% of the building’s tenants joined within the first two months.
+- 60% of the building’s tenants joined within the first two months

 - Over 500 unique visitors were granted access to the building via the app within that period.
 One tenant credited the app with an almost 10% reduction in energy consumption by month 2: